 If you’re like me, you love the freedom that making your own salad/assortment of hot foods involves.
-One food trend that is only expected to grow in future years are salad bars or self-serve hot food bars.
-The food service industry is realizing that people love to customize their own food, and what better way to cater to their customers than allowing a self-service set-up.
-Depending on where you’re dining, salad bars may offer an array of healthy and not-so-healthy options, and it can be tempting to load up on those comfort food options (I think everyone can agree that mac and cheese and mashed potatoes look so good!)
+Depending on where you’re dining, salad bars may offer an array of healthy and not-so-healthy options, and it can be tempting to load up on those comfort food options (I think everyone can agree that french fries and mashed potatoes look so good!)
 How can you make the wisest choices when you have so many less healthy choices available?
 Here are some tips for navigating the self-service food set-up:

 - If available, choose a smaller size plate.
 Studies have shown that the size of your plate or bowl influences how much you’ll eat.
 Eating off a larger plate can lead to eating larger portions of food, and consuming more calories.

 - Make at least half of your plate greens.
 In general, the darker the green veggie, the more nutritious it is.
 Spinach, romaine, and kale, are all good choices.
 If possible opt for these over iceberg lettuce, which is all water and little nutrients.

 - Make your plate or container look appetizing by adding colorful veggies.
 Carrots, peppers, broccoli, cucumbers, baby corn, are usually some common options offered.

 - Add a protein component.
 Some healthy options include beans and tofu.
 Try to keep the portion size to the size of deck of cards (about a half cup).